PhilPearson83/ml_starter/README.md

 # Compare out of box ML methods
-Useful starter script to visualise different ML methods from an initial dataset.
+A useful starting point to to visualise different ML methods from an initial dataset.

 # Directory Layout